 They are asking that landmarks be lit in red on/around March 24, to help raise awareness about TB.
 Read more about this strategy here.

 The World Health Organization is sharing current global statistics on TB.

 Materials in the works:

-1. Interactive maps of California showing data elements by local health jurisdictions:
+2. Interactive map of California, showing 2016 data elements by local health jurisdictions:

 World TB Day CDPH Podcast:

 CDPH Director and State Public Health Officer Dr. Karen Smith talks with a panel of experts and a patient to explore what tuberculosis is, what happens when you have it and what CDPH is doing to eliminate it.
 Participants: Julie Vaishampayan, MD, MPH, FIDSA (San Joaquin TB Controller); Julie Higashi, MD, PhD, (Los Angeles TB Controller); Barbara Cole, RN, PHN, MSN, (Chief, Disease Control Branch, Riverside County Department of Public Health); Jennifer Flood, MD, MPH, (State of California TB Controller).
 Released: 3/24/2017

 SF Walk with Breathe California and Curry International TB Center

 Building partnerships to end TB.
 Events scheduled in Los Angeles, Santa Clara County and San Francisco.